Aerial view of yellow beach cabanas and emerald-green waters of Treasure Island.

 Top Things to Do in Treasure Island

-While most of Treasure Island is residential, you’ll find some good souvenir shopping at Sun Coast Surf Shop, Vine ‘n’ Grind and, of course, the legendary Florida Shell Shop.
+While most of Treasure Island is residential, you’ll find some good souvenir shopping at Sun Coast Surf Shop and, of course, the legendary The Florida Shell Shop.
 Get all your beach essentials – sunblock, boogie boards, coolers and the like – at Surf Style.
+Walk or bike along the Treasure Island Beach Trail, and enjoy a scenic one-mile paved path that runs beside the shore.

 Places to Stay

-Find old-school cool at the Thunderbird Beach Resort in the heart of town, which sports a huge neon thunderbird sign at its entrance and a tiny, charming tiki bar facing the beach.
-It's been a family fav since 1957.
-Up the beach, The Sands of Treasure Island is a big draw for lovers of all things mid-century (did someone say shuffleboard?).
 Stay at the Bilmar Beach Resort for a full-service resort experience, or immerse yourself in luxury at Treasure Island Beach Resort.
 For a budget option that’s right across the street from the beach, grab a room at Treasure Bay Resort & Marina – you can still see the beach from its west-facing rooms.
+For an adorable, small-scale place to stay, choose the artsy Boutique Beach Retreat.

 See All Places to Stay in Treasure Island